 Most pools or beaches will have signage up stating the expected minimum standard of dress.
 Always obey these rules and follow the instructions of any security staff to avoid finding yourself on the wrong side of the law.

-Don’t forget hat, sunscreen and sunglasses too, pretty much year-round these are neccessary packing essentials.
+Don’t forget a hat, sunscreen and sunglasses too, pretty much year-round these are necessary packing essentials.

 If you are every challenged over what you are wearing, by security staff or a member of the public, don’t argue.
 Apologise and move on.